Emotional dysregulation: Adolescence

 In adolescents, emotional dysregulation is a risk factor for many mental health disorders including depressive disorders, anxiety disorders, post-traumatic stress disorder, bipolar disorder, borderline personality disorder, substance use disorder, alcohol use disorder, eating disorders, oppositional defiant disorder, and disruptive mood dysregulation disorder.
 Dysregulation is also associated with self-injury, suicidal ideation, suicide attempts, and risky sexual behavior.
 Emotional dysregulation is not a diagnosis, but an indicator of an emotional or behavioral problem that may need intervention.

-Attachment theory and the idea of an insecure attachment is implicated in emotional dysregulation.
+Attachment theory and the idea of an insecure attachment are implicated in emotional dysregulation.
 Greater attachment security correlates with less emotional dysregulation in daughters.
 Moreover, it has been observed that more female teens struggle with emotional dysregulation than males.
 Professional treatment, such as therapy or admittance into a psychiatric facility, is recommended.

 Adulthood

 Emotional dysregulation tends to present as emotional responses that may seem excessive compared to the situation.
-Individuals with emotional dysregulation may have difficulty calming down, avoid difficult feelings, or focus on the negative.
+Individuals with emotional dysregulation may have difficulty calming down, avoiding difficult feelings, or focusing on the negative.
 On average, women tend to score higher on scales of emotional reactivity than men.
-A study at University College in Ireland found that dysregulation correlates to negative feelings about one's ability to cope with emotions and rumination in adults.
+A study at University College Dublin found that dysregulation correlates to negative feelings about one's ability to cope with emotions and rumination in adults.
 They also found dysregulation to be common in a sample of individuals not affected by mental disorders.

 Part of emotional dysregulation, which is a core characteristic in borderline personality disorder, is affective instability, which manifests as rapid and frequent shifts in mood of high affect intensity and rapid onset of emotions, often triggered by environmental stimuli.
 The return to a stable emotional state is notably delayed, exacerbating the challenge of achieving emotional equilibrium.
 This instability is further intensified by an acute sensitivity to psychosocial cues, leading to significant challenges in managing emotions effectively.